 In order to fulfil the learning objectives of the course, students will have to put some effort into their studies.
-You can to a large extent decide yourself how to organise your studies, but it is of course impor-
+You can to a large extent decide yourself how to organise your studies, but it is of course important that you plan your work so that you can complete the examination (see below) on the available times.